kubedb/docs/docs/guides/kafka/concepts/connectcluster.md

 ### spec.podTemplate

 KubeDB allows providing a template for pod through `spec.podTemplate`.
-KubeDB operator will pass the information provided in `spec.podTemplate` to the StatefulSet created for ConnectCluster.
+KubeDB operator will pass the information provided in `spec.podTemplate` to the PetSet created for ConnectCluster.

 KubeDB accept following fields to set in `spec.podTemplate:`